yakworks/spring-icu/README.md

 Place your message.properties files under `src/main/resources`.
 See this projects test cases for some examples.

+# Explanation

+Thymeleaf's [#messages](https://www.thymeleaf.org/doc/tutorials/2.1/usingthymeleaf.html#messages-1) does not support passing a Map of named arguments to the MessageSource.
+However, it does support passing an array of objects.
+If the array contains only one object and that object is an instance of a Map then we can cast that object to a `Map<String, Object>` and use that as our named arguments.

+See com.transferwise.icu.ICUAbstractMessageSource.isNamedArgumentsMapPresent

 # License
 This library is available under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).